Getting Started

 How can I learn about the details and coverage limits of my plan?

 To learn more about your plan and how services are covered, navigate to Benefits on the left navigation bar in Justworks.
-From there, you’ll be able to see your various plans (medical, dental, vision) and you can click View plan to find more details on each plan.
+From there, you’ll be able to see your various plans (medical, dental, vision), and you can click View Plan on the right side of each plan to find more details on each one.

 Are travel and lodging benefits included in my plan?